Dan Trapp

 Mission

-How do you help developers, especially fast-moving AI builders, move from vibes to a workflow they can repeat and trust?
+What helps fast-moving AI builders move from vibes to a workflow they can repeat and trust?

 LLM-based development gets messy fast when there is no spec, no repo-level guidance, no review habit, and no line between what an agent can decide and what a human should own.
 The same pattern shows up in MCP and agent infrastructure: hidden behavior kills trust.